MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 ## Set up NDES

 The following procedures can help you configure the Network Device Enrollment Service (NDES) for use with Intune.
+These are provided as examples as the actual configuration might vary depending on your version of Windows Server.
+Ensure required configurations you add like those for .NET Framework meet the [prerequisites for the Certificate Connector for Microsoft Intune](../protect/certificate-connector-prerequisites.md).

 For more information about NDES, see [Network Device Enrollment Service Guidance](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831498(v=ws.11)).

 ### Install the NDES service